microsoft/MonitoFi/README.md

-# MonitoFi : A Monitoring Tool for Apache NiFi
+# MonitoFi : Health & Performance Monitor for Apache NiFi

   One Place for monitoring Health and Performance of your Apache NiFi Cluster!